 melos run analyze

 build_runner.
-Check out the Melos documentation to find out more about the
+Check also the Melos documentation to find more about the

-Also, take a look at melos-code, a VS Code extension for Melos that helps you to work with Melos and VS Code.
+Checkout also the VS Code extension for Melos: melos-code.
+It helps you to work with Melos and VS Code.

 Setting up your Flutter monorepo for CI/CD

 You should be able to manage your monorepo locally with Melos.
 However, you might need to configure your CI/CD environment to fully support your monorepo.
 We are going to use Codemagic as a CI/CD provider.

 Our CI pipeline should do the following checks for every pull request:

 - Run the

 - Uploads the results of failed Golden tests